MaryamOstadsharif/RISE-iEEG/README.md

 - `/src/utils`: Contains utility script `utils.py` for some helper function that are used in code.

+- `/src/interpretation`: Contains script to run the Integrated Gradients method for model interpretation.

-- `/visualization`: Contains the `vizualize_utils.py` script for data and result visualization.
+- `src/visualization`: Contains the `vizualize_utils.py` script for data and result visualization.
 <br/>

 ## Citations
 The code contained in this repository for RISE-iEEG is companion to the paper: